top of page

 About your panic attacks:

-They are accompanied by a strong fear that something is physically wrong with you
+• They come with a strong fear that something is physically wrong with you.

 About your nervous system history: